 Participants who were selected for the pranayama treatment group performed a pranayama practice for 20 minutes daily for one month.
 Those participants in the control group did 20 minutes of daily relaxation.
 Researchers measured asthma control, pulmonary function, and quality of life of both treatment groups before starting the pranayama treatment and one month after the treatment began.

-Asthma control was measured by the “Asthma Control Test” (ACT) which requires participants to answer questions about their experience with asthma in five areas on a scale of 1-5; 1=all the time and 5=not at all.
-The five areas covered on the ACT included:
+The study measured asthma control measured with the “Asthma Control Test” (ACT) which requires participants to answer questions about their experience with asthma in five areas on a scale of 1-5; 1=all the time and 5=not at all.
+Specifically, the five areas covered on the ACT included:

 - Frequency of shortness of breath

 - Effect of asthma on daily functioning